-Besides these techy tools – you can certainly check your parent (as discreetly as possible) for signs of bruises, cuts and scrapes.
+Besides these techy tools, you can certainly check your parent (as discreetly as possible) for signs of bruises, cuts and scrapes.

-Of course, even if they don’t admit that they have had a fall (my mother did not) and you suspect that there are frequent falls, I would then strongly recommend to give them a medical alert system.
+Of course, even if they don’t admit that they have had a fall (my mother did not) and you suspect that there are frequent falls, I would then strongly recommend giving them a medical alert system.

-My mother in law, who is 98 years old and lives alone, uses the Touch N’ Talk Medical Alert and has been using it for a few years now.
+My mother in law, who is 100 years old and lives alone, uses the Touch N’ Talk Medical Alert.
+She has been using it for a few years now.

 Familiarity and security are very big issues for the elderly and staying home is sometimes the only way they can achieve that.

-If you can get your parent to go for a psychological exam to assess whether or not they are suffering from depression and/or anxiety – I strongly recommend that you do that.
+If you can get your parent to go for a psychological exam to assess whether or not they are suffering from depression and/or anxiety, I strongly recommend that you do that.
 I know it’s not easy.

-Besides the professional psychological intervention you can also begin a routine of taking them out every Sunday for brunch or whatever OR you can get more visitors to their home.
+An example would be to take them out every Sunday for brunch or you can try to get more visitors to their home.
 It could be family, friends, neighbors, volunteers (you can check out ElderHelpers.org).

 The truth is, Hospice is palliative care for anyone with a terminal illness.
 It doesn’t mean they are dying immediately, it simply means they have an illness that cannot be cured.

 The best solution is to either come in and do the work for them or to hire someone to do it.
 Of course, the degree of disability will dictate how much you or an aide needs to do.

-Pile Of Unopened Mail
+4) If You Notice A Pile Of Unopened Mail

 If you can identify the cause, you may be able to get help for your elderly parent but some issues such as cognitive or sensory decline will require intervention vs. just treatment.

 Take the time to check the mail your parent is getting.

 Late and Final notices are a strong sign that they are not attending to their bills as they should.
 Don’t wait for the gas, water or electricity to be shut off!

-And I’m not saying that you necessarily need to “take over” paying the bills for your parent, that decision depends on how much cognitive impairment is evident in your mother or father.
+And I’m not saying that you necessarily need to “take over” paying the bills for your parent.
+That decision depends on how much cognitive impairment is evident in your mother or father.